GMontaque/knightrider909/README.md

 - 👋 Hi, I’m Giulio
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Javascript libraries such as React and Angular
-- 📫 How to reach me, via email
+- 📫 How to reach me, via email GiulioM@hotmail.co.uk

 Creative Web Developer committed to constructing and optimising websites from the ground up, including concept, navigation, layout, programming, UX design, and some SEO concepts.
 Proficient at